wpzoom/Inspiro-Lite/README_DEV.md

 # TODO
 * Test/ask if *.css styles are ok after new updates and minor changes in files.
 * Fix all Grunt sass warnings
+* Delete commented deactivated packages in Grunt file after all tests.